If you have a fever…

-Let us check how to deal with thefts, fires and bicycle accidents in advance.
+Check how to cope with thefts, fires and bicycle accidents in advance.

-Theft and luggage lifting can occur on campus.
-Please take care not to leave personal items unattended, even momentarily.
+Theft and loss of belongings might occur on campus.
+Take care not to leave personal items unattended, even for a moment.
 Always keep valuables on your person.

 Even when at home, keep your door locked at all times, and check who’s visiting before opening the door.
 It’s also a good idea to put an additional lock on your door and windows.

 In case of theft on campus, promptly notify the Student and Career Support Office.

 In case of theft off campus, call the police or report to a nearby Koban police box.
 Dial “110” to call the police.
 The number can also be called from mobile phones.

 If your credit card or bankbook is stolen, contact the credit card company or bank immediately.